microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 ## RNBD GPIO Based Connection Setup<a name="rnbd-gpio-based-connection-setup"></a>

 The RNBD device can use Bluetooth (BT) Status Indication 1 and Bluetooth (BT) Status Indication 2 pins to indicate the GPIO connection status.
-Besides monitoring the connect message in the serial UART prints, this feature is useful when the Host MCU can verify the BT connection status, by monitoring the Status Indication pins.
+Besides monitoring the connect message in the serial UART prints, this feature is useful when the host MCU can verify the BT connection status, by monitoring the Status Indication pins.

 **Bluetooth (BT) Status Indication Pin Table**